Human Embryonic Stem (ES) Cells

 It consists of the

-- trophoblast — a hollow sphere of cells that will go on to implant in the uterus and develop into the placenta and umbilical cord.
+- trophoblast — a hollow sphere of cells that will go on to implant in the uterus and develop into most of the placenta.

 The cells of the inner cell mass are considered pluripotent; that is, each is capable of producing descendants representing all of the hundreds of differentiated cell types in the newborn baby, including